-- The County will not be pre-qualifying or maintaining lists of exempt individuals.
+- The County will not pre-qualify or maintain lists of exempt individuals.

 - Prior to issuing citations, County staff will make every effort to contact owners to determine if they are exempt.

-- If the unlikely event that you receive a citation (and you are exempt), merely provide information about your exemption.
+- In the unlikely event that you receive a citation (and you’re exempt), provide information about your exemption.